rymai/solidus_taxjar/README.md

-SpreeTaxjar
+SolidusTaxjar
 ===========

-Spree::Taxjar is a sales tax extension for Spree using [SmartCalcs by TaxJar](https://developers.taxjar.com/api/reference/).
+A sales tax extension for Solidus using [SmartCalcs by TaxJar](https://developers.taxjar.com/api/reference/).

 ## Prerequisites